albertisaac12/Learn-Rust/README.md

 **The ownership of a variable follows the same pattern every time: assigning a value to another variable moves it.
 When a variable that includes data on the heap goes out of scope, the value will be cleaned up by drop unless ownership of the data has been moved to another variable.**

 **Mutable references have one big restriction: if you have a mutable reference to a value, you can have no other references to that value.**

+## Structs

+**essentially a struct is like an object that holds diffrent data types unlike tuple we do named declaration of these types inside struct**

+**Methods are functions which belong in the scope within a structure.**

+**You declare the methods with the impl keyword outside of the structure block.**

+**Important to note that the parameter of a method will be always self, which represents the calling instance of the structure**